-From Caravaggio paintings house in old palaces, to Italy’s national gallery – here are the 10 best art museums in Rome:
+From Caravaggio paintings houses in old palaces to Italy’s national gallery – here are the 10 best art museums in Rome:

 When Cardinal Spada purchased the palazzo, he quickly hired Borromini to redo it for him.
 The master architect added a trick – the forced perspective in the internal courtyard.
 The columns and arches seem to stretch on for 35 m, but it is really less than 9 m (28 ft) in length.
 And that towering classical statue at the end?
 It stands only 60 cm, or just 23 inches, high.

 Chiostro del Bramante (Via Arco della Pace, 5): Chiostro del Bramante is a striking building designed during the Renaissance.
 The church cloisters take their name from the architect – Donato Bramante.
 The beautiful complex hosts rotating exhibits, primarily by internationally renowned modern and contemporary artists.
 Don’t miss the Raphael fresco, and be sure to stop in the cafe on the second floor for a coffee while you admire the architectural details.